MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 8. Close your browser.

-9. Open a browser and navigate to https://portal.office.com and try to login with user ChristieC@**Tenant Email domain** and password should be the same as your admin's tenant password.
+9. Open a new In-Private browsing session in Microsoft Edge and navigate to https://portal.office.com and try to login with user ChristieC@**Tenant Email domain** and password should be the same as your admin's tenant password.
 You should receive a warning that your account has been locked.
+This is good, the action should trigger an alert.

 10. Close your browser.
-Wait 10 minutes for the alert to process.
+The alert triggered by the last step may take 10 minutes to process.
+You may continue with the next exercise and return to this point later.

 11. In the Edge browser, go to the Azure portal at https://portal.azure.com.